 A severe, deforming, and destructive type of Psoriatic arthritis that usually affects the small joints of the hands and feet.

 Spine is affected

 5. Distal Interphalangeal Predominant (DIP)

 Fingers are more involved.

-Timely taken treatment for psoriasis will not only able to subside psoriasis but more importantly it prevents the risk to develop other chronic and serious health conditions like psoriatic arthritis, Cardiovascular Disease, Diabetes, Depression, cancer, obesity, metabolic syndrome and other immune-related conditions.
-In Ayurveda with the symptoms of Psoriatic Arthritis are seen under the Kusta (Skin Disease) and Vatarakta( Joint disorder with involvement of skin).
+Timely taken treatment for psoriasis will not only able to subside psoriasis but more importantly, it prevents the risk to develop other chronic and serious health conditions like psoriatic arthritis, Cardiovascular Disease, Diabetes, Depression, cancer, obesity, metabolic syndrome, and other immune-related conditions.
+In Ayurveda with the symptoms of Psoriatic Arthritis are seen under the Kusta (Skin Disease) and Vatarakta( Joint disorder with the involvement of skin).